chuushi/CoreProtect-Lookup-Web-Interface/README.md

 Download one of the releases from the releases tab or from the plugin page in dev.bukkit.org, and extract the zipped file into the directory accessible by the webserver.

-The webserver must have write permission to the `cache/` folder in order for this web application to work.
+The webserver should have write permission to the `cache/` folder in order for this web application to work efficiently.
 Do this by running:
 `$ chmod 777 cache`
-or any equivalent of this from other machines from this plugin directory.
+or any equivalent of this from this plugin directory.

 After the initial setup, configure your MySQL server or sqlite `database.db` file path information and other auxiliary settings by editing the `settings.php` file.
 After that, rest should be automatic.